 The Office of Investigations investigates activities related to fraud, waste, abuse and mismanagement concerning activities of the IRS and related entities (the IRS Oversight Board and Chief Counsel).
 The Office of Investigations also protects the IRS against attempts to corrupt or threaten its employees.
 This mission is completed through proactive and reactive investigative programs.
 TIGTA also conducts awareness presentations for IRS employees which focus on ethics and integrity and include examples of weak internal controls and employee fraud that occurred as a result.

-Special Inquiries and Intelligence Division (SIID).
-The Division is responsible for three distinct missions.
-SIID is responsible for conducting sensitive investigations involving TIGTA employees, IRS Oversight Board Members, IRS Senior Executives (Grade 15 and above), IRS Chief Counsel employees, IRS Criminal Investigation Division employees and IRS International employees located in Washington, D.C., and U.S. embassies abroad.
-SIID is also responsible for investigating allegations of fraud, waste and abuse involving IRS procurements and procurement-related misconduct by IRS employees and persons outside of the agency.
-Third, SIID is responsible for coordinating all criminal intelligence collection and dissemination within TIGTA nationwide.
+Internal Affairs Division (IAD).
+IAD is responsible for conducting sensitive investigations involving TIGTA employees, IRS Oversight Board Members, IRS Senior Executives (Grade 15 and above), IRS Chief Counsel employees, IRS Criminal Investigation employees and IRS employees located in Washington, D.C., and U.S. embassies abroad.
+IAD is also responsible for investigating allegations of fraud, waste and abuse involving IRS procurements and procurement-related misconduct by IRS employees and persons outside of the agency.

-Technical and Firearms Support Division.
-The Technical and Firearms Support Division manages and formulates policies and budgets relative to firearms, officer safety equipment, government-owned vehicles, TECS/NCIC, radio communications, and investigative equipment programs.
+Technical and Firearms Support Division (TFSD).
+TFSD manages and formulates policies and budgets relative to firearms, officer safety equipment, government-owned vehicles, TECS/National Crime Information Center, radio communications, and investigative equipment programs.
 The Division also provides expertise in the use of technical and electronic investigative equipment including on-site assistance during investigations, enhancement of video and audio evidentiary material, and technical surveillance countermeasure activities.
 Further, the Division evaluates firearms and officer safety equipment and techniques and develops and oversees training concerning these issues for TIGTA.

 The Investigative Process

-Initiating an Investigation.
-Each investigation begins with the receipt of an allegation or complaint, which can be received from a variety of sources including: IRS employees, taxpayers, law enforcement agencies, other federal agencies or referrals from Congress.
-The TIGTA Hotline, which is available to IRS employees and the general public, is a vehicle for reporting complaints and allegations.
-Investigations are also initiated as a result of proactive analysis, such as matching computer files to identify potential fraud and misuse of IRS information.
-This includes unauthorized access to taxpayer accounts (UNAX) by IRS employees.
+Each investigation begins with the receipt of an allegation or complaint, which can be received from a variety of sources including: IRS employees, taxpayers, law enforcement agencies, other Federal agencies or referrals from Congress.

 Each allegation received is analyzed to determine appropriate investigative action.
 Although not every allegation results in an investigation, every allegation is reviewed and TIGTA actions are documented.
 All reports concerning threats, assaults and bribery attempts require immediate response.
 Allegations of employee misconduct and those concerning taxpayer protection and rights also receive high priority status.

-Conducting an Investigation.
-An investigative plan is developed to guide the Special Agent in gathering information, documentation and evidence to substantiate or refute a complaint or allegation of criminal violations or employee misconduct.
+An investigative plan is developed to guide the special agent in gathering information, documentation and evidence to substantiate or refute a complaint or allegation of criminal violations or employee misconduct.
 Routine investigative steps include conducting interviews and reviewing and analyzing records and documents.
-The Special Agent completes the steps required to resolve the allegation.
+The special agent completes the steps required to resolve the allegation.